 For example, budget capping options work best when there is more magic to them than a simple ‘if… then…” condition.
 Due to the nature of push traffic, many clicks are delayed and are registered long after notifications have been displayed.
 This may easily lead to an overspend, something that may shake a fragile cost-revenue balance.

-Additionally, good push ad networks allow you to put caps not only on your daily or campaign budgets but also on individual sources.
+Additionally, good push notification ads networks allow you to put caps not only on your daily or campaign budgets but also on individual sources.
 This matters, because setting a cap on an individual source prevents it from eating your entire budget.
 You may test more sources and get more data with this option enabled.

 5. Push advertising cost models